 Skip advert

 Advertisement - Article continues below

 We’ve tested the Fiat Grande Panda in both fully electric and hybrid forms, and both models offer plenty of value for money.
-While the Renault 5 took a lot of attention away from the older Fiat 500e for those looking for a modern car with plenty of retro charm, the Grande Panda’s distinctive styling, sensible kit and affordable price should be enough to sway at least some buyers back towards the Italian brand.
-It’s also worth noting that hybrid power is an option that the R5 simply doesn’t have.
+While the Renault 5 took a lot of attention away from the older Fiat 500e for those looking for a modern car with retro charm, the Grande Panda’s distinctive styling, sensible kit and affordable price should be enough to sway at least some buyers back towards the Italian brand.
+It’s also worth noting that hybrid power is an option that the R5 simply doesn’t have, and there’s also a more affordable pure-petrol Panda with a manual gearbox on the way.

 Fiat Grande Panda prices and latest deals

-Fitted with an electric powertrain, the Grande Panda costs from just over £21,000 for the entry-level RED model and just under £24,000 for the fully loaded La Prima.
-This makes the Grande Panda one of the cheapest electric cars on sale.
-If you prefer your cars with an engine, the hybrid is available for even less, around £2,000 model for model.
+Fitted with an electric powertrain, the Grande Panda costs from just under £21,000 for the entry-level Pop model, with the mid-range Icon adding £1,000 to the price.
+At the top of the range, the fully loaded La Prima starts from £24,000.
+This makes the Grande Panda one of the cheapest EVs on sale.
+If you prefer your cars with an engine, the hybrid is available for around £2,000 less, and it comes in the same three grades.

+Skip advert